eProsima/foonathan_memory_vendor/QUALITY_DECLARATION_foonathan_memory.md

 ### Version Stability [1.ii]

-`foonathan_memory` is in the beta stage, and currently has a version less than 1.0.
-The public API may change between minor version updates.
+`foonathan_memory` currently has a version less than 1.0 but is in maintenance mode.
+Large API changes may occur during minor version updates, and smaller API additions may occur during patch version updates.
+A summary of its changes are contained in its [CHANGELOG](https://github.com/foonathan/memory/blob/master/CHANGELOG.MD).

 ### Public API Declaration [1.iii]